kdabir/nixstall/README.md

 - Install any standard package that has `bin` directory
 - Download and install archive from remote url or from local filesystem
 - Developers can distribute the snippet like the ones above for their packages as installer.
+- Don't need to wait for the maintainer to update the package in package manager.

 ## Why?